-Minnesota Statutes, section 10A.273, subdivision 1(b), prohibits a political committee from making a contribution to a party unit established within a house of the legislature during a regular legislative session.
-A political committee that violates this section is subject to a civil penalty of up to \$1,000.
+Minnesota Statutes, section 10A.273, subdivision 1, prohibits a political party organization within a house of the legislature (a political party caucus) from soliciting or accepting a contribution from a political committee during a regular legislative session.
+A political party caucus that violates this section is subject to a civil penalty of up to \$1,000.

-The 2009 Report of Receipts and Expenditures for the TCO Political Action Committee disclosed a contribution to the DFL House Caucus on March 4, 2009, in the amount of \$8,000.
+The 2009 Report of Receipts and Expenditures for the DFL House Caucus disclosed a contribution from the TCO Political Action Committee on March 12, 2009, in the amount of \$8,000.
 The Legislative Session was held from January 6 through May 18, 2009.

 In response to an inquiry from the Campaign Finance and Public Disclosure Board (the Board), Representative Steve Simon, treasurer, states the DFL House Caucus received an \$8,000 contribution from the TCO Political Action Committee on December 8, 2008.
 On February 5, 2009, the campaign finance director for the caucus could not ascertain the registration number to include on the 2008 Report of Receipts and Expenditures, and returned the contribution within 60 days.
-On March 12, 2009, the DFL House Caucus received a replacement check from the TCO PAC for the same amount with the registration number.
+On March 12, 2009, the DFL House Caucus received what Rep. Simon referred to as "a replacement check" from the TCO PAC for the same amount with the registration number.